Volunteer Dr Bruce Slonim reflects on his 2017, 2014 and 2012 assignments

 Patrol teams now have more equipment to encourage the weighing of patients, take temperatures, blood pressure and, where indicated, haemoglobin and blood sugars.

-Over the past three years, ADI has supplied
+Over the past five years, ADI has supplied

 The issue now is that this equipment is wearing out or broken.